Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @subsubsection occt_modalg_4_1_2 Wedge
 *BRepPrimAPI_MakeWedge* class allows building a wedge, which is a slanted box, i.e. a  box with angles.
 The wedge is constructed in much the same way as a box i.e.  from three dimensions dx,dy,dz plus arguments or from an axis system, three  dimensions, and arguments.

 The following figure  shows two ways to build wedges.
-One is to add an ltx dimension, which is the  length in x of the face at dy.
-The second is to add xmin, xmax, zmin, zmax to  describe the face at dy.
+One is to add a dimension *ltx*, which is the length in *x* of the face at *dy*.
+The second is to add *xmin, xmax, zmin* and *zmax* to  describe the face at *dy*.

-The first method is a  particular case of the second with xmin = 0, xmax = ltx, zmin = 0, zmax = dz.
+The first method is a  particular case of the second with *xmin = 0, xmax = ltx, zmin = 0, zmax = dz*.
-To make a centered  pyramid you can use xmin = xmax = dx / 2, zmin = zmax = dz / 2.
+To make a centered  pyramid you can use *xmin = xmax = dx / 2, zmin = zmax = dz / 2*.

 @image html /user_guides/modeling_algos/images/modeling_algos_image027.png "Making Wedges"
 @image latex /user_guides/modeling_algos/images/modeling_algos_image027.png "Making Wedges"